facile-it/php-codec/README.md

 ## Types and combinators

-All the implemented codecs and combinators are exposed through methods of the class `Facile\Codec\Codecs`.
+All the implemented codecs and combinators are exposed through methods of the class `Facile\PhpCodec\Codecs`.

 | Typescript Type | Psalm Type | Codec |
 | --- | --- | --- |